itsmikethetech/BurnBin/README.md

 A simple, user-friendly Python application that allows you to share files online with public links using Cloudflare Tunnel.

 Note: This project uses a dual-license model.
-The code is open source but the binaries fall under an EULA.
-Consider it dono-ware. :)
+Feel free to check out the code here, or [donate ($1+) to download a built binary from Itch.io](https://mikethetech.itch.io/burnbin). :)

 ## Features